XanderRiga/iracing_cog/README.md

 This uses [pyracing](https://github.com/Esterni/pyracing) under the hood, which I also contribute to.

 # What it Does
 This bot has 2 primary functions, it can show you the current weekly combos of what track your favorite series are on, and compare you to your friends through the leaderboards and other statistics.
-You can find the commands to do these actions below.
+You can find examples of these actions and the commands to do these actions below.

 # Some Important Notes
 - The iRacing API is _slow_ to update.